 I like your "about me" page much better.
 19 paragraphs of word sophistry fucked my eyeballs. i mean, really: who is this pretentious clown?
 I think I'd rather chug a jug of cholorox bleach than read this blithering drivel. your writing serves as an antiseptic to sanity.

 I don't know about you...but I'm not even entirely sure this is actually "hate mail."
-I mean, I think it is, but it's tough to tell when the writer has trouble with things like words and sentences.
+I mean, I think it is, but it's tough to tell.

-But the antiseptic to sanity, that's where this letter gets weird.
-Anyone who knows me would know I would consider that one of the highest compliments I could ever receive.
+"Antiseptic to sanity," is kind of hard to parse.
+Anyone who knows me would know I would consider the general sentiment there (not the ableist implications) one of the highest compliments I could ever receive.
 Unless they meant that it cleans sanity...like a sanity antiseptic.
 (Saniseptic?)
 It's not really clear what they meant since written communication skills are clearly not within this writer's skill set.

 Assuming they meant that it was KILLING their sanity...AWESOME!!
 Considering how fucked up and stupid most "sanity" looks.....